Skip to Content

 A material used in one way today can be used for an entirely different purpose the next.
 Boxes used for a pirate ship today could become a robot tomorrow.

-Avoid overwhelming children with too many options all at once.
-Add to your collection of loose parts over time, introducing them to the kids as you go.
+Avoid overwhelming children with too many options at once.
+Gradually expand your loose parts collection, introducing new materials over time.